Things landlords cannot do in South Carolina

 What assistance is available for victims of housing discrimination?

-Victims of housing discrimination can contact HUD's toll-free hotline for assistance, as well as pursue legal remedies through the justice system.
+Victims of housing discrimination can contact HUD's toll-free hotline for assistance and pursue legal remedies through the justice system.
 The state ensures support and pathways for redress against discriminatory practices.

 Can a landlord enforce the original lease agreement during the period of the lease?